"Fear is the cheapest room in the house. I'd rather see you in better living conditions." - HAFIZ

 As an Astrologer I have long been awaiting a glimpse into what the Saturn/ Pluto conjunction in January 2020 might be about.
-The recent news of the President’s impeachment certainly gives me insight… but I don’t think it stops there.
+The recent news of President Trump's impeachment certainly gives me insight… but I don’t think it stops there.

+A basic example is man's deep rooted fear of woman.
+Man needs woman to fulfill his basic human instinct: procreation.
 A woman, on the other hand, makes the choice whether or not to become pregnant.
 In fact, it is the divine nature of a woman that makes the man complete, and this scares him to death!
-Sasha Graham posits in The Lovers that “this ‘mystery’ of woman man has grappled with for centuries.”
+Sasha Graham posits that “this ‘mystery’ of woman man has grappled with for centuries.”

-We have seen Plutonian fears surface in the form of social movements over the last decade.
-It will be interesting to see what sort of revolution America has in store as Pluto makes its exact return in the birth chart of America in 2022.
+Another example lies in the form of social movements for racial justice over the last decade, and in our more recent history with Black Lives Matter.
+When the United States was founded in 1776, Pluto resided in Capricorn.
+This reflects a nation with a deeply sore wound: much of our "success" today was built upon the backs of slaves.
+(It will be interesting to see what sort of revolution America has in store as Pluto makes its exact return in the birth chart of America in 2022.)

 No matter how repressed and hardened we have been toward our own discomfort, though, we can learn from our mistakes and choose to build something different.
-As Saturn conjuncts Pluto on January 12, 2020, we have the chance to build a new social framework around the way fear plays a role in our lives.
+As Saturn conjuncts Pluto on January 12, 2020, we will be presented with an opportunity to build a new social framework around the way fear plays a role in our lives.

-A great example of how to harness Pluto and Saturn energy is seen in the birth chart of J.K.
+A great example of how to harness Pluto and Saturn energy in a positive manor is pointed out by many astrologers in the birth chart of J.K.
 Rowling, the author of the Harry Potter series.
 She was born with a Saturn/ Pluto aspect, and through her writing she allowed the world to become comfortable with “darkness.”

-In contrast, Pluto sits in the President’s first house of personality, imprinting his soul with the potential for great power.
-Yet we have seen how he has chosen to manipulate instead of transform his own fears into love, and how this has led to his recent impeachment.
+In contrast, Pluto sits in Donald Trump's first house of personality, imprinting his soul with the potential for great power.
+Yet we have seen how he has chosen to use his power to manipulate using fear instead of transform his own fears into love, and how this has lead to his recent impeachment.

 It is up to us how we choose to work the energy heading into the new year.
 You might consider in your own life how an outdated fear is keeping you from building your life the way you truly want.
-After all, it’s an entirely new decade.
+After all, it is an entirely new decade.